 This is intended to be a living document that evolves as experience with embodied carbon grows.

-1.1 Credit 19.1 Upfront Carbon Reduction Assessment
+1.1 Upfront Carbon Reduction

-Credit 19.1 of Green Star - Design & As-Built NZv1.1 requires that all buildings achieve a reduction in upfront carbon for the building to be awarded a star rating.
+Credit 21 of Green Star Buildings NZ and Credit 19.1 of Green Star - Design & As-Built NZv1.1 require that buildings achieve a reduction in upfront carbon to be awarded a star rating.